brianbixby/bitmap-project/README.md

 Note: There are 11 separate transformations, feel free to playaround with all of them and to chain multiple transformations on top each other. ex. node index.js palette-bitmap.bmp ihm-palette-bitmap.bmp invertedhorizontalmirror greyscale

 ###Technical Overview:
-Our project is made up of 3 separate modules that live inside the lib folder(read,transform and write), the contents of which of which are exported.
+My project is made up of 3 separate modules that live inside the lib folder(read,transform and write), the contents of which of which are exported.
 This project was an exercise in asynchronous callbacks, TDD (Test Driven Development), project organization and modularity among other things.

 The file-reader.js module has an airity of 2 with expected inputs of a file path and a callback.
 The output is a buffer object, if there is a valid input of a (file path and function).
 If the parameter type/types are wrong or there is not 2 parameters an error will be thrown.